 And on March 9 2017 - our 50th anniversary - the University of Washington Board of Regents voted to create the Paul G. Allen School of Computer Science & Engineering, elevating the status of CSE within the university and linking us in perpetuity with the internationally renowned investor, philanthropist and computing pioneer.

 The Computer Science Group was housed in the basement of Roberts Hall - "the mining buiding."
 In 1975, when departmental status was conferred, we were relocated to Sieg Hall.
 In 2003 we moved to the Paul G. Allen Center for Computer Science & Engineering, more than doubling our total space and more than tripling our laboratory space.
-In January 2017, construction began on a second building which will again double our space; completion is schedule for late 2018.
+In January 2017, construction began on a second building which will again double our space; completion is scheduled for late 2018.

 This website represents an initial attempt to catalog just a bit of the rich history of the program.